arguello/arguello.github.io/_posts/2015-02-01-daddy-daughter-racketeering.md

 But...
 [Realm of Racket](http://realmofracket.com) looks good, really good.
 It has [11 authors](http://realmofracket.com/about.html) (can you say peer-review?), and it appears to gradually introduce programming concepts in a gentle and fun way.
 And there's the simple Racket install, with the included IDE and REPL.

 ###Racket FTW!
-OK, DrRacket, you sexy beast, you twisted our arms - we'll enter the Realm of Racket and learn your syntax, dialects, macros and libraries.
+OK, DrRacket, you sexy beast, you twisted our arms - we'll enter the Realm of Racket and learn your syntax, dialects, macros, libraries and whatnot.

 We'll wade into your parenthetical depths armed with nothing more than our wits, [a map](http://www.nostarch.com/realmofracket.htm), and a broadband connection to your [mailing lists](http://lists.racket-lang.org) and [freenode IRC channel](http://racket-lang.org/irc-chat.html).